How to import exercise data to Strava

 }

-If you want to more investigate how request headers and body is filled you can use Postman.
-If you choose form-data from body you can choose files to upload Strava.
-Remember to open Postman console to see details.
+If you want to investigate how request headers and body is filled you can use Postman.
+If you choose form data from body you can choose files to upload Strava.
+Remember to open the Postman console to see details.

 Response View

-Log in to Strava and check migrated data
+Log in to Strava and check the migrated data

-Before migration I had 234 exercises or activities how Strava calls them.
+Before migration, I had 234 exercises or activities as Strava calls them.

-Open single activity and you can see that data is successfully uploaded.
+Open a single activity and you can see that data is successfully uploaded.

-ASP.NET Core 2.0 enforces 30MB (~28.6 MiB) max request body size limit.
+ASP.NET Core 2.0 enforces a 30MB (~28.6 MiB) max request body size limit.
 Under normal circumstances, there is no need to increase the size of the HTTP request.
 But when you are trying to upload large files (> 30MB), there is a need to increase the default allowed limit.
-More details about how to increase request body size limit from here.
-GPF files might be quite large and you should increase request body size limit if you're uploading multiple files at once.
+More details about how to increase the requested body size limit from here.
+GPF files might be quite large and you should increase the request body size limit if you're uploading multiple files at once.

 Summary

 Strava authentication and API documentation are very good and readable.
-I didn't faced any major problems with Strava APIs.
-Maybe the hardest part was to find right header and body combination when uploading programmatically multipart/form-data files to Strava Upload API using with HttpClient.
-I first tested upload process with Postman and Postman console information gave nice information.
+I didn't face any major problems with Strava APIs.
+Maybe the hardest part was to find the right header and body combination when uploading programmatically multipart/form-data files to Strava Upload API using HttpClient.
+I first tested the upload process with Postman and Postman console information gave nice information.

-I'm really pleased because now my exercise history is in one place:)
+I'm pleased because now my exercise history is in one place😄

 Comments